List of Russian submissions for the Academy Award for Best International Feature Film

+Before 1992, most of the films submitted by the Soviet Union were Russian.
+Eight of them were nominated, including three winners – War and Peace, Dersu Uzala and Moscow Does Not Believe in Tears.

+As of 2025, Russia has been nominated seven times, and won once for Burnt by the Sun.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
 Below is a list of the films that have been submitted by Russia for review by the Academy since 1992.
 All Russian submissions were filmed mostly in Russian.

-Among the submissions were a horror film about vampires (2004), a Russian film dubbed into German (1999), a controversial anti-corruption film (2014) and a slew of historical dramas.